Most Americans want maximum age limit for elected officials: poll - NewsBreak

 Most of those polled (40 percent) said 70 would be an appropriate cut-off age.
 The other ages offered were age 50 (8 percent), age 60 (26 percent), age 80 (18 percent) and age 90 (2 percent).

-Currently, the oldest members of Congress are 87-year-old Sen. Dianne Feinstein (D-Calif.) and Chuck Grassley (R-Iowa).
+Currently, the oldest members of Congress are 87-year-olds Sen. Diane Feinstein (D-Calif.) and Sen. Chuck Grassley (R-Iowa).
 President Biden is 79 years old.

 Comments / 0